-An admiration for unapologetic monuments and architecture of the Soviet and communist-era.
+An admiration for architecture and monuments of the Soviet and communist-era

 If I could go back in time with the express purpose of just purely travelling, I would choose two periods.
 The first would be the early to mid-seventies.
 Flares and dodgy haircuts aside, this would have been the best time to travel overland between Europe and Asia.
 I think to have visited Iran pre-revolution would have been fascinating and it was also the right time to have travelled through Afghanistan and Pakistan.
 Of course, there were far fewer travellers around back then compared to these days but there would have been enough to ensure that you would have met some interesting characters along the way and this, combined with the journey itself, would have made for a memorable experience.
 I’ve only met a few people old enough to have travelled along the original Hippy Trail, but those I have spoken to about it always rank it as one of the best things they have ever done travel-wise.